voynichese/voynichese/Experiments.md

 The Voynichese query viewer supports custom query overlays for which there is currently no UI support.
 Use the links below to view these custom queries.

 ## Information Bits ##
-A heat map of the amount of information bits per word, with the darker colors assigned to the words with the most information:<br>
+The following is a heat map of the amount of information bits per word, with the darker colors assigned to the words with the most information:<br>
 <a href='http://www.voynichese.com/#/lay:word-bits'>http://www.voynichese.com/#/lay:word-bits</a><br>

 The number of bits per word is given by the log (base-2) of the word's associated probability.
 The probability of a word in the text has been computed as the product of the conditional probabilities of its characters.
 E.g.: